CameronFurlong/ASTR3110_Tutorial_Notebooks/SETUP_COLAB.md

 with a single column of cells, each of which contains a block of code.
 You execute these blocks in sequence.

-Each topic within the tutorial is contained in a dedicated notebook.
-When starting a new Notebook session you will need to relink to your Google Drive:
+Each topic within the tutorial is contained in a dedicated notebook, which will be added to the repository as the session progresses.
+When starting a new Notebook session you will need to relink to your Google Drive (if you need to save data from the Notebook):

  * Go to the URL https://www.google.com/drive/.
  * Log in to your Google account (if not already logged in).
  * Check you are in the correct Google account (top right corner of browser).
  * Open the directory where you downloaded the course content.
- * Open a notebook, e.g. 03_classification.ipynb, with Colaboratory.
+ * Open a notebook, e.g. ```ASTR3110_Tutorial_1_Probabilities.ipynb```, with Colaboratory.
  * Add a code cell at the top of the notebook with the code:

 ```
 from google.colab import drive
 drive.mount('/content/gdrive')
 import os
-os.chdir('./gdrive/My Drive/Intro_ML_Workshop/')
+os.chdir('./gdrive/My Drive/ASTR3110_Tutorial_Notebooks')
 ```
  * Enter your authorization code from the provided link again.